 I am the Yankee Doodle Boy

-Today in History: July 4th
+History: July 4th

 A brief history of the holiday also known as Independence Day, which observes the day in 1776 when "the Second Continental Congress unanimously adopted the Declaration of Independence."
 Includes speeches, music, photos, and links to related topics.
 From the American Memory Project of the Library of Congress.